 Instrumentation: Various instrumental combinations, with electronic playback and optional video

 The score involves guided improvisation, with the sonic world inspired by and reflective of both the digital musical and visual images.
 Versions are available for a variety of solo and chamber combinations, and the piece has been played by a multitude of soloists, and ensembles including Da Capo Chamber Players, Figura Ensemble, Pittsburgh New Music Ensemble, Rare Degree and soloists such as cellist Madeleine Shapiro and saxophonist Michael Straus.
-The version for sax has been recorded by William Perconti on the Centaur label.
+A version for 2 clarinets was recorded by F. Gerard Errante and D. Gause on my portrait CD Time to Burn on Innova, while a version for sax has been recorded by William Perconti on the Centaur label.

 “…Judith Shatin’s Grito del Corazon stood out because of the beautiful blending of the acoustic instruments and the electronics.”